-In Europe (2021), companies alone account for two-thirds of R&D spending (66%, or 233 billion euros, source EUROSTAT).
-However, most early stage researchers are unaware of the diversity of R&D professions and their titles.
+In Canada, in 2021, companies will account for almost 50% of total R&D expenditure (Statistics Canada).
+However, most early researchers are unaware of the diversity of R&D professions and their titles.

 - Understand career opportunities in R&D

 - Distinguish between public and private R&D

 - Initiate a thinking to develop a career plan